Vernakalant: Chemistry

 The molecule has three asymmetric carbon atoms, allowing for 23 = 8 stereomers.
 The trans stereomers are known to be pharmacologically active, but only the RRR-form is contained in the marketed formulation.
 The SRR-form (with the hydroxyl group in S configuration) is a minor metabolite that is formed in the human body, mainly in poor metabolizers.

 The infusion contains vernakalant hydrochloride, which is highly water-soluble.

 History

 Vernakalant was initially developed by Cardiome Pharma, and the intravenous formulation was bought for further development by Merck in April 2009.
 In September 2012, Merck terminated its agreements with Cardiome and has consequently returned all rights of the drug back to Cardiome, which as of 2018 is known as Correvio Pharma.

-On 11 December 2007, the Cardiovascular and Renal Drugs Advisory Committee of the US Food and Drug Administration (FDA) voted to recommend the approval of vernakalant, but in August 2008 the FDA judged that additional information was necessary for approval.
+In December 2007, the Cardiovascular and Renal Drugs Advisory Committee of the US Food and Drug Administration (FDA) voted to recommend the approval of vernakalant, but in August 2008, the FDA judged that additional information was necessary for approval.

-In Europe, the drug was approved under the trade name Brinavess on 1 September 2010.
+In the European Union, the medication was approved under the brand name Brinavess in September 2010.

-An oral formulation underwent Phase II clinical trials between 2005 and 2008.
+An oral formulation underwent phase II clinical trials between 2005 and 2008.

-On 10 December 2019 the resubmitted New Drug Application for vernakalant was discussed by the Cardiovascular and Renal Drugs Advisory Committee.
+In December 2019, the resubmitted New Drug Application for vernakalant was discussed by the Cardiovascular and Renal Drugs Advisory Committee.
 The Advisory Committee voted not to recommend the approval.